wijayarobert/spatially-aware-counting/README.md

 ![enter image description here](https://i.ibb.co/0Xj9wNT/arch-4.png) Abstract.

+> We employ a self-supervised knowledge distillation model, DINOv2, as an image encoder to improve the feature representation of input images.
+To preserve the spatial relationships inherent within the input images, we incorporate positional embeddings into the visual feature representation before being passed to ConvNet basd decoder.
+Experimental results on the class-agnostic counting dataset, FSC-147, show that our method is comparable to established methods and is effective in counting objects with more complicated structures.*

 ## Installation
 #### 1. Download Dataset
 We use FSC-147 dataset.
 Please download the dataset here: